Best Free VIN Check Sites – Accurate & Fast VIN Lookup

 Dashboard

 You can find your VIN on your vehicle’s dashboard, specifically where the dashboard and the edge of the windshield meet, on the driver’s side.
-You’ll see the VIN fixed to a metal plate and the code inscribed in a way that anybody can read it well.
+You’ll see the VIN fixed to a metal plate, with the code inscribed so anyone can read it easily.

 Driver’s side doorjamb

-Another place where you can find your VIN is close to the driver’s side doorjamb.
+Another place to find your VIN is near the driver’s side doorjamb.
 It’s very easy to locate.
 Once you open the driver’s door, you find it.

 Insurance card

-Your VIN can be found on your insurance card.
-It is usually written with other information like your insurance information.
+Your VIN is on your insurance card.
+It is usually written alongside other information, such as your insurance information.
 Hence, ensure you keep your card in a safe place (like your glove box).

 Other locations

 You can check your engine’s firewall or under the hood for your VIN.
-Most times, the VIN is inscribed on the vehicle’s engine for security reasons.
+Most of the time, the VIN is inscribed on the vehicle’s engine for security reasons.

 How to Decode the Vehicle Identification Number (VIN)?

 The only way to get reliable information about a vehicle is to decode the VIN.
-Vehicle Registration Agencies in the US and automotive makers have databases that carry all the VINs.
-Take note the different sections of the VIN do not have the same meaning because they follow the 1970 and 1989 ISO standards.
+Vehicle Registration Agencies in the US and automotive manufacturers maintain databases containing all VINs.
+Take note that the different sections of the VIN do not have the same meaning because they follow the 1970 and 1989 ISO standards.

 According to the Society of Automotive Engineers, Code of Federal Regulations, the VIN has 3 sections:

-- Vehicle Description Section (VDS): The next 6 characters (from 4th to 9th position) are in the VDS section.
-Characters in this section tell the vital specifications of the vehicle (such as the engine type, transmission type, and size).
+• Vehicle Description Section (VDS): The next 6 characters (from 4th to 9th position) are in the VDS section.
+Characters in this section provide the vehicle’s vital specifications (such as engine type, transmission type, and size).

-- Vehicle Identification Section (VIS): The last 10 to 17 characters is the unique serial number of every Ford vehicle.
+• Vehicle Identification Section (VIS): The last 10 to 17 characters are the unique serial number of every Ford vehicle.
 The VIS tells the vehicle’s unique serial code and manufacturing plant.
-Take note that flexible fuel vehicles are identified by the 2nd, 3rd, and 8th characters.
+Note that flexible-fuel vehicles are identified by the 2nd, 3rd, and 8th characters.
 With a BMW-free VIN decoder, you can check the full details of the BMW, including its specifications.

 Where does the free VIN decoder get information?

-Most free VIN decoders get information from reliable sources like law enforcement agencies, traffic safety authorities, and vehicle manufacturers.
+Most free VIN decoders obtain information from reliable sources such as law enforcement agencies, traffic safety authorities, and vehicle manufacturers.
 The best part is that these decoders provide up-to-date and well-detailed information.

 How Do You Use the National Insurance Crime Bureau’s Free VIN Check?

-The National Insurance Crime Bureau (NICB) is a free VIN check that provides basic status information (whether the vehicle was misplaced, stolen, or salvaged) about the vehicle.
+The National Insurance Crime Bureau (NICB) offers a free VIN check that provides basic status information (whether the vehicle was misplaced, stolen, or salvaged).

-For the NICB website, the number of VIN searches allowed is restricted to just 5 searches per IP address daily.
+On the NICB website, the number of VIN searches allowed per IP address is limited to 5 per day.
 The steps to follow when conducting a VIN search on the NICB website are as follows:

-- Input your VIN on the search bar
+• Input your VIN in the search bar

-- Select the “search VIN” option.
-Immediately, the status review of the vehicle will appear on the screen.
+• Select the “search VIN” option.
+The vehicle’s status review will appear on the screen immediately.

 How do you parse a VIN?